babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 3. HD path (optional - press Enter to use the default)

 > ⚡ The HD path is optional.
-If you used the default path when creating your key, you can skip this by pressing Enter.
+If you used the default path when creating your key, you can skip this by pressing `Enter` , which by default uses your original private key.

 #### Option 2: Using your `.asc` file